 If this was the real Bank they will never ask you for all your details.
 They will usually ask for segments of your details or a security password.

-The reasons Banks are extra careful is not because they know you need to be sure it’s them.
-It’s because they have scammers ringing them also pretending to be customers trying to get details from them.
+The reason Banks are extra careful is not because they know you need to be sure it’s them.
+It’s because they have scammers ringing them and also pretending to be customers trying to get details from them.
 So it’s not just customers being scammed, banks get scammed too.

 So they have all sorts of extra methods of protection and encryption going on to prevent fraudulent behaviour.